Battle of Mulleriyawa: 2nd battle of Mulleriyawa

-Tikiri Bandara, mounted on a horse, led the center on a full frontal attack.
+The 16 year old prince Tikiri Bandara mounted on a horse, led the center on a full frontal attack.
 His force was arranged in divisions (Jayasundara division, Vijayasundara division), but the targe bearers, war elephants, and horses charged mingled together to prevent Portuguese from reloading their muskets.
 Targe bearers advanced under the cover of the elephants to avoid fire.
 At the same time the mixed force of militia and targe bearers attacked from the rear and flank and joined the fight.

 The flanking maneuver worked and the war elephants broke through the Portuguese ranks.
 The battle soon became an intense melee; unable to reload, the Portuguese had to use their muskets as clubs.
-The intensity of the battle described in Portuguese sources by accounts of men trying to stop elephants with banner staffs, and a soldier attacking Chingalaz (Sinhalese) with teeth when he lost his weapons.
+The intensity of the battle described in Portuguese sources by accounts of men trying to stop elephants with banner staffs, and a soldier attempting to bite a Sinhalese with his teeth when he lost his weapons.

 Tikiri Bandara rode throughout the battle line, encouraging men to continuously press the attack and to close the gaps.
 Once the Portuguese managed to retreat through a gap in the line and found that Sitawakan forces hurrying on to the next pass to cut off their retreat again.

 The Portuguese had almost given up themselves when something unexpected happened.
 A soldier named António Dias de Lomba fired a berço cannon (canhão de berço – breech loading swivel gun usually used for grape shots) which had been abandoned in the field.
 The shot fell among a line of Sitawakan soldiers.
 It must have shocked the Sitawaka forces because they stopped attacking.
 Taking advantage of the lull, the Portuguese managed to retreat through a wood.
 Although the Sitawakans were no longer pressing the attack, Portuguese sources provide names of 6 soldiers which were killed in this wood by Sitawaka forces using musket fire alone.
 Some Portuguese soldiers retreated using boats.

 Those who escaped found refuge in the smaller stockade which they captured in the early part of campaign.
 However, many were wounded and their pride has shaken.

 Casualties

-According to Portuguese sources, only 50 soldiers were killed (30 in the main battle and 20 from their wounds, after retreating to the smaller stockade).
 According to Rajavaliya, 1,600 Portuguese and Lascarins besides several Kotte men and officers were felled.
 But both Portuguese and local sources are silent regarding the number of Sitawaka casualties.